alexander-3965/se_project_express/README.md

 # WTWR (What to Wear?): Back End

 This is the back-end for WTWR (What to Wear?).
 It connects a mongoose DB to be able to add/delete users and clothing items.

-The eventual goal is to create a server with an API and user authorization.
+## Frontend

+Check out [this link](https://www.whattoweartripleten.jumpingcrab.com), that contains the deployed project name.

+Check out [this link](https://github.com/alexander-3965/se_project_react), that contains the frontend GitHub repo.

 ## Technologies